AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 ** [www.linked.data.gov.au/contact](https://www.linked.data.gov.au/contact)

 ## 1. Preface
-This document describes how the Australian Government Linked Data Working Group (AGLDWG) assess requests for and allocates persistent IRIs for Linked Data dataset, definitional resources and registers.
+This document describes how the Australian Government Linked Data Working Group (AGLDWG) assess requests for and allocates persistent IRIs, PIDs, for Linked Data dataset, definitional resources and registers.
 It builds on both international public sector Linked Data IRI allocation guidance, such as the United Kingdom's "Designing URI Sets for the UK Public Sector" [[CAB-2010](#ref-CAB-2010)], and the AGLDWG's own 7+ year's experience with persistent IRI allocation.

 ## 2. Table of Contents
 1. [Preface](#1-Preface)